RambunctiousCookie/MemberCheck-API-Pre-Billing-Tool/README.md

 ## Requirements

-Before you can run the AppAML application, make sure you have the following requirements installed on your system:
+Before you can run the tool, make sure you have the following requirements installed on your system:

 0. **Clone this Repository**
    - Click on the green button in the top right-hand corner called `code` and then `download zip`.